The Dramatic Function of Songs in Musical Theater

 Cameo songs feature a minor character in a memorable number, someone who otherwise might be forgotten.
 The soldier who sings about the death of his buddies in 1776 is a good example; prior to his song he appears only to deliver messages from General Washington.
 Staking out her territory, Evita evicts Juan Peron’s current “bit-on-the-side” from his bed, leaving the girl to ask “What happens now?” as she sings “Another Suitcase in Another Hall” (in the film version Madonna took this song from the cameo actress).
 Giving some sage advice to Pippin (1972), Granny belts out the show-stopping number “Just No Time at all” in her only scene.
 A good cameo song defines a minor character quickly and effectively, as well as giving a performer in a small role time in the spotlight.

 Parodies rely on audience familiarity with music not in the show, either a specific song or musical style, to evoke an appropriate mood.
+Associations with the original music add another layer of meaning.
 In Company Bobby’s would-be girlfriends chastise his lack of commitment in a 1940s, Andrews Sisters’ style trio, “You could Drive a Person Crazy.”
+In Assassins, John Hinckley and Squeaky Fromm (who tried to kill Reagan and Ford respectively) sing a perverse love song to Jodie Foster and Charles Manson in the 1970s pop style of the Carpenters.
 In Joseph and the Amazing Technicolor Dreamcoat (1969) Pharaoh appears as the “King” in an Elvis impersonation, describing his strange dreams to Joseph; this musical also features a western ballad, “Another Angel in Heaven,” and the “Benjamin Calypso.”